weilu/weilu.github.com/source/_posts/2014-06-08-bitcoin-address-reuse.markdown

 categories: [bitcoin, address]
 ---

-Bank account number is often used as an analogy to Bitcoin address when one is first introduced to Bitcoin.
-Then you heard that it is bad to use the same Bitcoin address for all your transactions.
-I was asked by 3 different people something along the lines of
+When one is first introduced to Bitcoin, a bank account number is often used as an analogy for a Bitcoin address.
+Then you hear that it is bad to use the same Bitcoin address for all your transactions.
+I was asked by three different people something along the lines of

 > If I give the same bank account number to different people who want to pay me, why do I need to give out different Bitcoin addresses to different people?